 This is our favorite time of year because life is abundant in the form of wildlife, wildflowers, green aspens, alpine lakes, and roaring waterfalls.
 Peak wildflower season in the upper mountains (above 9,500 feet) is mid-late July while lower elevation areas may see peak flowers earlier than that.

 Things start to turn brown by mid-August, and September brings less green and more fall colors to the region.
 Exact timing can depend on a variety of factors, but the mountains typically have peak fall foliage late September and the first week of October.
 Starting late August, you’ll start seeing fall color predictions for that year.
 Because this is typically last minute, it can be difficult to plan perfectly timed vacations.
-Your best bet is to pick a time during late September and cross your fingers for some nice leaf-peeping.
+Your best bet is to pick a time during late September or the first week of October and cross your fingers for some nice leaf-peeping.

 Perhaps the most important season in the mountains is winter time, but for a reason other than hiking.
 Colorado has 32 ski resorts within its borders, many of which see millions of visitors each ski season.
-No problem if you don’t ski or snowboard – there’s plenty of other ways to enjoy the winter season (read here – 11 Things to do in Breck that aren’t Skiing or Snowboarding), one of which is snowshoeing or cross country skiing.
+No problem if you don’t ski or snowboard – there’s plenty of other ways to enjoy the winter season (read here – 13 Things To Do in Breckenridge That Aren’t Skiing), one of which is snowshoeing or cross country skiing.
 Some more highly trafficked trails can be passible with spikes, which are devices that attach to hiking boots.
-You can typically rent gear at many of the shops or Nordic centers in town, and this winter “hiking” allows you to explore a side of the mountains most people don’t typically get to see.
+You can typically rent gear at many of the shops or Nordic centers in town, and this winter hiking allows you to explore a side of the mountains most people don’t typically get to see.

 Note: Many trails require a short drive on a dirt road, most of which aren’t plowed in the winter.
 This is important to keep in mind for winter activities because it can add significant mileage to your trek.
 Research your desired destination before going.
 Another thing to keep in mind is avalanche danger.
 Avalanches are very real and very dangerous in the mountains and should not be taken lightly.
 Check local reports for avalanche risk and get local advice on areas with no avalanche risk.